mikolaslorant/hw00-intro-base/README.md

 https://mikolaslorant.github.io/hw00-intro-base/

-After implementing the cube I wanted to explore of a sun going around the planet.
+After implementing the cube I wanted to explore the idea of a sun going around the planet.
 I used three shaders:
 * I modified the lambert shader to support blinn-phong, perlin noise with 3D input for the grass, sand and dirt.
 Also added snow based on the height.
 * Added a passthrough shader which isn't passthrough in nature.
 Uses a sine wave that changes with time to add movement to the water on the planet which is rendered as a transparent sphere.
+Also added mixed in white Perlin noise to the water.
 * Added a gradient shader used in CIS5600 to render the sun.

 ![](screenshot1.png)